j1an5/workers-oauth-provider-forgbot/storage-schema.md

   "userId": "user123",
   "createdAt": 1644256123,
   "expiresAt": 1644259723,
-  "grant": {
+  "wrappedEncryptionKey": "base64-encoded wrapped encryption key", "grant": {
     "clientId": "abc123",
     "scope": ["document.read", "document.write"],
-    "props": {
-      "userId": 123,
-      "username": "johndoe"
+    "encryptedProps": "AES-GCM encrypted base64-encoded string",
+    "encryptionIv": "base64-encoded initialization vector" }
 }
-  }
-}
 ```

 > **Note:** The token format is `{userId}:{grantId}:{random-secret}` which embeds the identifiers needed for efficient lookups.
 The token key format includes the user ID and grant ID to enable efficient revocation of all tokens for a specific grant.
 The token record contains denormalized grant information to eliminate the need for a separate grant lookup during token validation.
+The token also carries a wrapped encryption key that can only be unwrapped using the actual token string, allowing decryption of the encrypted props.

 **TTL:** Access tokens typically have a 1 hour (3600 seconds) TTL by default